jmafort/letmeask/README.md

 Letmeask is ideal for content creators looking for ways to interact with their audience throught questions and answers in a organized and democratic way.

+To get your own copy of the project you can clone it and run the command `yarn start` in the terminal.

 The project was developed during the Next Level Week Togheter event in June 2021.

 ## Design Previews